Hydrosys4/Through-Hole-Soldering/README.md

 # Through-Hole-Soldering
 SW used to create gcode from drill file.
-This gcode can be used for a PCB through hole soldering machine made by modifying a 3d printer
+This gcode can be used for a PCB through hole soldering machine made by modifying a 3d printer.

+There is also a zip file containing the CAD model in freecad and the STL files.

 More informations on how to modify a 3d printer to make it work as a through hole soldering machine, in the youtube video below: https://www.youtube.com/watch?v=LzfXfgyOfFY&t=605s